 The decay (and infection) has traveled through the pulp and out the end.
 In the final stage, it drills through the tip.
 Now the infection is in the tissue and bone surrounding the tooth root.
 The area swells up and it’s exceptionally painful.
 It’s also hazardous for anyone’s health.
 This is a serious infection that can spread to other parts of the body.
 Abscesses originating in a tooth can be fatal.

 Can Stage 5 be reversed?
 No, and can be life threatening.

 Protect yourself and your loved ones from tooth decay so you all have a healthy smile for life.
-Patients from throughout North Laramie, Cheyenne, Greeley, and South Berthoud come to The Fort Collins Dentist for general and cosmetic dentistry.
+Patients from throughout Loveland, Timnath, Wellington, and Windsor come to The Fort Collins Dentist for general and cosmetic dentistry.
 Request your appointment with us today!